nohsangwoo/LUDGI-graphql-manager-cli/README.md

 ```

 ---
+---

 # **Ludgi CLI**

 **Ludgi CLI** is a powerful, intuitive, and developer-friendly Command Line Interface (CLI) tool designed for managing GraphQL resources with ease.
 Whether you're working on a small project or a large-scale application, **Ludgi CLI** provides the tools you need to streamline your GraphQL workflow.

+---

+## **Project-Specific Notice**

+**Important:** Ludgi CLI is specifically designed to work exclusively with the [Ludgi Next.js Project](https://github.com/nohsangwoo/ludgi-nextjs).
+This means all functionalities and commands are tailored to integrate seamlessly within this project.
+If you attempt to use Ludgi CLI outside of this project, it will not function as expected.

 ---